This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

-If you’re looking for boutique hotels in San Diego, I’ve got good news for you.
-Since I’m a San Diego local, I’ve got the scoop on all the best San Diego boutique hotels!
+If you’re looking for unique hotels in San Diego?
+Staying in a hotel that’s connected to the local area always brings a special flavor to your trip, and there are so many fun things to do at night in San Diego, that you’re going to need a place to stay afterwards!
+Since I’m a San Diego local, I’ve got the scoop on all the best unique places to stay in San Diego!
 Here are my favorite picks, and a few things that I love about each hotel!

 The two areas in San Diego where I typically recommend that people stay are La Jolla and the Gaslamp Quarter.
-For more about each area, check out this post I did on the perfect itinerary for first-time visitors to San Diego.
+For more about each area, check out the perfect 3 day San Diego itinerary for first-time visitors to San Diego.

 Upscale, beachy-chic La Jolla is a great choice of where to stay in San Diego.
 Geographically, La Jolla is located in the center of San Diego, so staying in La Jolla means that you’ll be close to everything that San Diego has to offer.
 But you may just never want to leave!

 With its gorgeous rocky coves, trendy restaurants, well-heeled boutiques and multi-million dollar homes, it’s easy to see how La Jolla (Spanish for “the jewel”) earned its name.
 There are plenty of La Jolla boutique hotels to choose from:

 The Grande Colonial La Jolla has to be one of the most picturesque and charming boutique hotels I’ve ever seen.
 Established in 1913, the Grande Colonial is just plain classy and elegant, and personalized service is the cornerstone of its hospitality.
 Rooms and suites here look out over the famous La Jolla cove, which is merely steps away.

 The hotel’s restaurant, Nine-Ten, is home to one of the finest gourmet dining experiences in San Diego.
 Don’t miss the opportunity to feast with a sunset view while you’re visiting.